rpsft/etlbox/README.md

 # ETLBox.Classic

-This is a fully open-source (MIT) fork from original ETLBox library.
+This project originated as a fully open-source (MIT) fork from ETLBox library by Andreas Lennartz.

-Starting with version 2.0 the author of the original library decided to close the source and commercialize the newer branch.
+Starting with version 2.0 the author of the original library decided to close the source and commercialize its newer branch.
-ETLBox.Classic is aiming at keeping original 1.x branch up to date with .Net and DB libraries.
+ETLBox.Classic was aiming at keeping original 1.x branch up to date with .Net and DB libraries.

 > ⚠️ **IMPORTANT NOTICE:** ⚠️
 >
-> ETLBox.Classic is not a direct fork of original ETLBox library.
-It is a copy of the original source code, modified to
+> ETLBox.Classic went 1000+ commits from being a direct fork of original ETLBox library.
-> keep on open-source.
 >
+> It was a copy of the original source code, modified to keep it open-source, but over the years multiple new features were added.
+>
 > As we are actively developing it, we anticipate the need for breaking changes in the near future.
 > In order to avoid versioning conflict with original ETLBox library, we decided to rename version 2.x and on from
 > "EtlBox.Classic" to "EtlKit".
 We expect migration to 2.0 to be as easy as updating Nuget references and changing
 > namespaces.
+Our best guess on the timing of the transition is somewhere in 2025.

 ## Installation

-You can use ETLBox within any .NET or .NET core project that supports .NET Standard 2.0.
+You can use EtlBox.Classic within any .NET or .NET core project that supports .NET Standard 2.0.
 (Basically all latest versions of .NET)

-[ETLBox is available on nuget](https://www.nuget.org/packages?q=EtlBox.Classic).
+[EtlBox.Classic is available on nuget](https://www.nuget.org/packages?q=EtlBox.Classic).
 Just add the package to your project via your nuget package manager.

 See individual package descriptions to make sense of what each of them does.